 - Elementary OS 0.4.1

 Both Oracle 12c Release 1 and Release 2 work successfully on these distros.

 Get your Elementary downloads from here.
 The site asks you for money: it is legitimate (though perhaps not entirely moral -or sensible) to type in “0” for the number of dollars you are willing to pay.
 The site will switch to letting you download the relevant ‘elementary-stable.iso’ regardless.

 4.0 Operating System installation issues

 There are no surprises with the OS installation.
 You can accept all the defaults and just click your way through to completion.

 The default option here is simply to ‘erase the disk’.
 That can safely be accepted: you will get a simple ‘everything in one root volume’ partitioning scheme which Atlas will find entirely acceptable.
 If you decide to go the ‘something else’ path and cook up your own partitioning scheme, remember that Atlas wants a ‘big root’ to work with (at least 25GB of free space on the ‘/’ mount point, basically).

 Other than that, the installation proceeds to completion without drama or need to alter any of the defaults.

-No wmctrl or xdotool utilities are installed by default, so once your OS has come back from its post-install reboot, you need to add that to Peppermint before you try running Atlas:
+No wmctrl or xdotool utilities are installed by default, so once your OS has come back from its post-install reboot, you need to add that to Elementary OS before you try running Atlas:

 sudo apt install wmctrl